-- (g) The Company is not an investment company, as defined in Sections 368(a)(2)(F)(iii) and (iv) of the Code. - (h) The liabilities of the Company assumed by the Surviving Corporation and any liabilities to which the assets of the Company are subject were incurred by the Company in the ordinary course of its business. - (i) Neither the Company nor, to the Company's knowledge, any of its affiliates has taken, agreed to take, or will take any action that would prevent the Merger from constituting a transaction qualifying under Section 368(a) of the Code or that would prevent an exchange of Company Common Stock for Hain Common Stock pursuant to the Merger from qualifying as an exchange described in Section 354 of the Code (except with respect to any cash received in lieu of a fractional share).
-Neither the Company nor, to the Company's knowledge, any of its affiliates or agents is aware of any agreement, plan or other circumstance that would prevent the Merger from qualifying under Section 368(a) of the Code or that would prevent an exchange of Company Common Stock for Hain Common Stock pursuant to the Merger from qualifying as an exchange described in Section 354 of the Code (except with respect to any cash received in lieu of a fractional share) and to the Company's knowledge, the Merger and each such exchange will so qualify.
+(g) The Company is not an investment company, as defined in Sections 368(a)(2)(F)(iii) and (iv) of the Code.

+(h) The liabilities of the Company assumed by the Surviving Corporation and any liabilities to which the assets of the Company are subject were incurred by the Company in the ordinary course of its business.

+(i) Neither the Company nor, to the Company's knowledge, any of its affiliates has taken, agreed to take, or will take any action that would prevent the Merger from constituting a transaction qualifying under Section 368(a) of the Code or that would prevent an exchange of Company Common Stock for Hain Common Stock pursuant to the Merger from qualifying as an exchange described in Section 354 of the Code (except with respect to any cash received in lieu of a fractional share).
+Neither the Company nor, to the Company's knowledge, any of its affiliates or agents is aware of any agreement, plan or other circumstance that would prevent the Merger from qualifying under Section 368(a) of the Code or that would prevent the Merger from qualifying under Section 368(a) of the Code or that would prevent to exchange of Company Common Stock for Hain Common Stock pursuant to the Merger from qualifying as an exchange described in Section 354 of the Code (except with respect to any cash received in lieu of a fractional share) and to the Company's knowledge, the Merger and each such exchange will so qualify.